Join the global wave of prayer

 As we live God’s love, we know how important it is that our lives and the lives of our churches are rooted in prayer.
 We recognise that to share God’s love, we need strength, unity and inspiration.
 We invite all our churches to join the global wave of prayer that is ‘Thy Kingdom Come’.

 Thy Kingdom Come Beacon Celebration Event – Saturday 19th May 2018, 6.30pm at St Albans Cathedral.
-Everyone Welcome – Entry is Free!

-Find further details about Thy Kingdom Come 2018 in Bedfordshire and Hertfordshire in the leaflet available here – let’s commit to playing our part in the renewal of the nations, praying in unity, ‘Thy Kingdom Come, AmenJoin the global wave of prayer in 2018 – Thy Kingdom Come global website
+Further details about Thy Kingdom Come 2018 in Bedfordshire and Hertfordshire in the leaflet available here – let’s commit to playing our part in the renewal of the nations, praying in unity, ‘Thy Kingdom Come, AmenJoin the global wave of prayer in 2018 – Thy Kingdom Come global website

 Reflections on last year’s ‘Thy Kingdom Come’